AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/flows/basic-access-flows/rest-api-v2-basic-authentication-secondary-application-flow.md

    >[!TIP]
    >
-   > Suggestion: The streaming application can implement a polling mechanism using the `code` to check if the regular profile was successfully generated and saved.
+   > The streaming application must implement a polling mechanism using the `code` to check if the regular profile was successfully generated and saved.

 1. **Return information about regular profile:** The Profiles endpoint response contains information about the regular profile associated with the received parameters and headers.